IurretaLHII-proj/opendrbfm/README.md

 - Composer
 - Zen Framework
 - jQuery
-- ootstrap
+- bootstrap
 - Node.js
 - Angular

 This installation procedure is verified by Ubuntu 16.04 Xenial Linux system.
 1- Create a new site on an intranet or Internet DNS domain server.
 And aim this server registers at our opendrbfm server IP address.
-For example own server name is drbserver.EXAMPLE.COM domain and site is machining.drbfm.EXAMPLE.COM:
+For example our domain is EXAMPLE.COM, our server name is drbserver.EXAMPLE.COM, and site is machining.drbfm.EXAMPLE.COM:

 drbserver          IN A 192.168.3.218 machining.drbfm    IN CNAME drbserver

-# 2- Install one Ubuntu Linux 16.04 (Xenial) system as usual and upgrade.
-sudo apt update && apt upgrade
+2- Install one Ubuntu Linux 16.04 (Xenial) system as usual and upgrade. sudo apt update && apt upgrade

-# 2.2- Adapt /etc/hosts file and check next line:
+2.2- Adapt /etc/hosts file and check next line:
 127.0.1.1 YOURHOSTNAME.drbfm.YOURDOMAIN YOURHOSTNAME

 # 2.3- Check network configuration.
 As example: